apache/pulsar/site2/website/versioned_docs/version-2.8.2/concepts-messaging.md

 Messages for this topic are broadcast to two consumers.
 The [routing mode](#routing-modes) determines each message should be published to which partition, while the [subscription type](#subscription-types) determines which messages go to which consumers.

-Decisions about routing and subscription types can be made separately in most cases.
+Decisions about routing and subscription modes can be made separately in most cases.
 In general, throughput concerns should guide partitioning/routing decisions while subscription decisions should be guided by application semantics.

 There is no difference between partitioned topics and normal topics in terms of how subscription types work, as partitioning only determines what happens between when a message is published by a producer and processed and acknowledged by a consumer.